tml21/libtml-c/doc/tml_install.md

 The Vortex Windows installer includes all binaries for Windows.
 During the installation you need to select to install the development libraries and include files along with the binaries.

+We recommend do use the Vortex library within our binary distribution.

 #### libiconv ####

 For Unicode and string encoding support, libTML is using the libiconv library.